 - Pipecon is a civil construction company.
-In January 2018, Pipecon entered into a contract to construct a main trunk sewer system for a housing development in Delacombe, known as Winterfield Estate. - 11.
-Charlie had been employed by Pipecon as a labourer and pipe layer since January 2014. - 12.
-Work commenced at the Winterfield estate site in February 2018. - 13.
-The proposed works that Charlie and other employees were to undertake involved trenching, pipe laying, manhole installation and associated preparatory works.
-It was high risk work in that it involved employees working in and around excavated trenches. - 14.
-On 21 March 2018, Charlie arrived at work at approximately 7 am and he was told he would be working with the excavator operator at a part of the site known as manhole 8.
-During the course of the morning Charlie was joined at this part of the site by Jack Brownlee (Jack), who had been employed by Pipecon as a labourer since January 2018. - 15.
+In January 2018, Pipecon entered into a contract to construct a main trunk sewer system for a housing development in Delacombe, known as Winterfield Estate. - 10.
+Jack had been employed by Pipecon as a labourer since January 2018. - 11.
+Work commenced at the Winterfield estate site in February 2018. - 12.
+The proposed works that Jack and other employees were to undertake involved trenching, pipe laying, manhole installation and associated preparatory works.
+It was high risk work in that it involved employees working in and around excavated trenches. - 13.
+On 21 March 2018, Jack arrived at work at approximately 7 am.
+He was told he would be working at a part of the site known as manhole 8.
+Charles Howkins (Charlie), joined Jack at this section of the site.
+Charlie had been employed by Pipecon as a labourer and pipe layer since January 2014. - 14.
 The excavator operator was performing work as required between manhole 8 and another site at the top end of the project.
-At around 10.00 am all of the crew that had been working at the top end site took a break.
-Charlie and Jack, who were roughly half a kilometre away, did not join the others for this break.
-This was not unusual. - 16.
-At approximately 11 am, a subcontractor arrived at manhole 8 and immediately noticed that the trench where Charlie and Jack had been working had collapsed.
+At around 10.00 am all the crew that had been working at the top end site took a break.
+Jack and Charlie, who were roughly half a kilometre away, did not join the others for the morning break.
+This was not unusual. - 15.
+At approximately 11 am, a subcontractor arrived at manhole 8 and saw that the trench where Jack and Charlie had been working had collapsed.
 Both Charlie and Jack were buried in soil.
-Jack was conscious and able to call out for help, as his head and an arm were above the soil.
-Charlie was not however visibly moving nor responsive. - 17.
-Workers immediately attended to attempt to assist Charlie and Jack, using their hands and a shovel.
-An excavator was also called for, to assist to remove the collapsed soil around the two men.